madgoat/Docker/plex/README.md

 * Shell access whilst the container is running: `docker exec -it plex /bin/bash`
 * Upgrade to the latest version: `docker restart plex`
+* Upgrade to the latest version: `docker-compose restart`
 * To monitor the logs of the container in realtime: `docker logs -f plex`

 ## Changelog